Respiratory Conditions & Long-Term Disability

 Insurance companies know you’re not familiar with the process of applying for long-term disability, and will use that to defeat your claim ay way they can.

 If you haven’t filed your initial application for benefits yet, schedule a strategy session with our long-term disability attorney.
-One consultation may be the only help you need for your application.
+One consultation with our attorney may be the only help you need for your application.
 If your claim is denied, don’t give up—call us at 816-203-0143.
 We will review your denial letter free and offer suggestions for your appeal.
 We can also provide guidance on how we can help.

 Need some answers before you call?
-Visit our library of free resources, or instantly download our free disability appeal guide, Danger Proceed at Your Own Risk, which is packed with tips and mistakes to avoid.
+Visit our library of resources, or instantly download our free disability appeal guide, Danger Proceed at Your Own Risk, which is packed with tips and mistakes to avoid.
 No matter what you choose to do, don't wait because short deadlines apply to these claims.